vaib-dev/Courses/C-09-bootstrap/04-components.md

 <img src="https://user-images.githubusercontent.com/54719422/125817838-d4dc0feb-1201-4110-a907-1148afee48dd.png">

-**Note:** There are many more components that you can try according to your website style.
-To see more styles <a href="https://getbootstrap.com/docs/5.0/components/carousel/">click here</a> or go to the Bootstrap website.

 2. **Image and text**: The brand or logo of the page can be highlighted by using the .navbar-brand class as shown in the below example;
 ~~~
 <nav class="navbar navbar-light bg-light">
   <div class="container-fluid">